1-rafael-1/air-quality-monitor/README.md

 ### Power Monitoring

-Both of these are already connected on the Waveshare board, no additional wiring is needed.

-- **VBUS**: GPIO 24 (USB power detection)
+Power and charging detection is handled through VSYS voltage monitoring due to RP2350 E9 erratum affecting VBUS detection.

-- **VSYS**: GPIO 29 (Battery voltage monitoring via ADC)
+- **VSYS**: GPIO 29 (Battery voltage monitoring via ADC and charging detection)

 ### Battery

 - **Battery**: 3.7V LiPo battery connected to the battery connector on the Waveshare board.

 The Waveshare board has built-in battery charging and power management, so no additional components are required.
-In case you want to use i.e. a Pi Pico 2, You need to add a charger board and appropriate circuit.
+In case you want to use i.e. a Pi Pico 2, you need to add a charger board and appropriate circuit.
 The Pi Pico 2 datasheet has instructions.

 ## Assembly and Enclosure